Tornadoes strike Arkansas, Illinois; 4 dead, dozens injured

 The collapse occurred at the Apollo Theatre during a heavy metal concert in the town located about 70 miles (113 kilometers) northwest of Chicago.

-Belvidere Fire Department Chief Shawn Schadle said 260 people were in the venue at the time.
+Belvidere Fire Department Chief Shawn Schadle said 260 people were in the venue.
 He said first responders also rescued someone from an elevator and had to grapple with downed power lines outside the theater.

 Belvidere Police Chief Shane Woody described the scene after the collapse as “chaos, absolute chaos.”